Binance-backed Xend Finance launches DeFi platform for credit unions in Africa – TechCrunch

 Not only is Xend Finance trying to protect credit unions from fluctuation, but it is also changing how they operate.
 In these unions, groups of individuals contribute to informal savings for their different mutual benefits.

 However, they are often limited by three factors.
 One is in its size — only a small knit of people in a particular locale can access the service.
-The second is lack of insurance which means people don’t have the confidence to join saving cycles.
+The second is lack of insurance, which means people don’t have the confidence to join saving cycles.
 The third has to do with how credit union members default in payments, affecting how much is paid down the line.

 Xend Finance is plugging these gaps using blockchain technology.
 The platform allows credit unions to have over 1,000 members who don’t stay in the same geographical location.
 It also employs smart contracts to lock each member’s contribution and enable flexible payouts when a payment cycle is due, which reduces default payment rates.
 The company also says it offers decentralized insurance to protect members against any form of asset loss that results from contract failures.
 However, this isn’t a traditional insurance contract from an insurance company.

-Besides, the company says credit union members can earn interests in their savings by exchanging their crypto or fiat currency for stable cryptocurrencies and locking crypto assets on lending platforms.
+Besides, the company says credit union members can earn interest in their savings by exchanging their crypto or fiat currency for stable cryptocurrencies and locking crypto assets on lending platforms.
 According to the company, there’s a possible 15% available annual percentage yield on the platform.

 The company claims to be the world’s first decentralized finance (DeFi) credit union platform and the first DeFi company to launch out of Africa.
 Its technology is built on Binance Smart Chain (BSC), a blockchain for developing high-performance decentralized applications.

-In 2019, the startup based in Enugu, Nigeria, took part in the Google Launchpad Africa accelerator and the Binance Incubation Programme.
-It has since secured $2.2 million from Binance, Google Launchpad, NGC Ventures, Hashkey, and AU21 Capital, amongst others.
+In 2019, the startup based in Enugu, Nigeria took part in the Google Launchpad Africa accelerator and the Binance Incubation Programme.
+It has since secured $2.2 million from Binance, Google Launchpad, NGC Ventures, Hashkey and AU21 Capital, among others.

 From December 2020 to January 2021, Xend Finance executed a testnet with over 1,500 participants in 75 countries.
 This helped them find product-market fit, and last week, the company did a beta launch of its mainnet where it received over $500,000 in deposits.
 They also signed a credit union partnership with a software service provider, TechFusion Africa and its 5,000 members.